The Trail of Tears and The Indian Removal Act

 The Cherokee’s existence in Georgia was complicated by a prolonged dispute between Georgia and the federal government.
 One of the original thirteen colonies, Georgia was the last to cede (1802) its land claims in Alabama and Mississippi to the federal government…in the English land grants to the original colonies, the western boundary was ambiguous.
-In ceding the western land, Georgia expected titles to land held by he Indians to be extinguished, but the Cherokee refused to leave their ancestral homeland which was given to them by treaty guarantees with the federal government.
+In ceding the western land to the government, Georgia expected land titles held by the Indians to be voided.
+But, the Cherokee refused to leave their ancestral homeland which had been given to them by treaty guarantees with the federal government.

 During the early 1800s, the Cherokee formed a government with a written constitution.
 Sequoyah (George Gist) in 1821, utilized an alphabet of eighty-six characters to develop a written language.
 Within a few years, almost the entire Cherokee Nation was semi-literate.
 A Cherokee newspaper, the Phoenix, began publication in the native language in February, 1828.
 A court system and schools were soon established.